Manchester City – Liverpool: How to watch, team news, odds, stream

 Team news (INJURY REPORT)

-Manchester City may have Sergio Aguero on the bench as Guardiola confirmed City’s all-time leading goalscorer has almost recovered from injury.
+Manchester City will be without Sergio Aguero as Guardiola confirmed City’s all-time leading goalscorer has almost recovered from injury but this game has come too soon.
 Gabriel Jesus made his comeback in the Champions League in midweek, but City are still without Benjamin Mendy and Fernandinho.
 Aymeric Laporte and Ruben Dias are expected to start at center back after being rested in midweek.

 Liverpool continue to have injury issues defensively with Virgil van Dijk out, so Jurgen Klopp has a choice of whether to play Nat Phillips, Rhys Williams and Joel Matip (who was on the bench at Atalanta) alongside Joe Gomez.
 Elsewhere, Roberto Firmino could start but Diogo Jota came in for him in midweek and scored a hat trick and has now scored in four games in a row for Liverpool.